ManyDogsProject/manydogs1_abc/README.md

 In this project, pet dogs voluntarily participated in a two-alternative object choice task with ostensive and non-ostensive experimental conditions, along with warm-up (one cup, two cup) trials and an odor control condition.
 We collected pilot data from one site and full data from 20 sites.
 One data file (`md1_data_pilot.csv`) contains records from 61 dogs tested for the pilot experiment between 2020-08-19 and 2020-09-30.
 The second data file (`md1_data.csv`) contains records from 704 dogs tested for the main experiment between 2022-01-20 and 2023-01-23.
 For both data sets, each row represents a trial for an individual dog.
 In addition, there are two files that include genetic data for the heritability analysis. `md1_ibs_matrix.txt` includes the genome-wide identity by state matrix for dogs published in Parker et al., 2017, _Cell Reports_ (<https://doi.org/10.1016/j.celrep.2017.03.079>), and `md1_ibs_matrix_ids.txt` gives the animal identifiers for rows and columns of `md1_ibs_matrix.txt`.

-## License

-All materials presented here are released under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0).
-You are free to:

--   Share — copy and redistribute the material in any medium or format
--   Adapt — remix, transform, and build upon the material for any purpose, even commercially.
-Under the following terms:
--   Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ## Files

 ### Data files